t-mart/dotfiles/README.md

 It has been invaluable to test how chezmoi applies changes to fresh machines.

 For Windows, I use [VMware Workstation Pro](https://www.vmware.com/products/workstation-pro.html) with a Windows 11 VM.
-Importantly, I use a snapshot to revert the VM to start the next test.
+Importantly, I use a snapshot to revert the VM to a clean state before the next test.

 For Linux, I use a simple docker container: `docker run -it --rm debian`